NedDinev/mern-ecommerce/README.md

 3. The application will be accessible at `http://localhost:3000` in your web browser.

 ### 2.4 Deployment
+The application is deployed on Heroku using a MongoDB Atlas Cluster - [Link](https://ned-mern-ecommerce-39b6ffde7c76.herokuapp.com)
 To deploy the application to a production environment, follow the specific deployment guidelines for the chosen hosting platform.
 This may involve setting up a production-ready database, configuring environment variables, and using a production web server.

 ## 3. Configuration